galaxyproject/admin-training/README.md

+#Galaxy Administrators Course
-# dagobah - The Solar System for Galaxy Training
+dagobah - The Solar System for Galaxy Training

 > "The planet shown in Dagobah, in the Sluis sector, is a world of murky swamps, steaming bayous, and petrified forests."